AapoSoukkio/Online-Calculator/README.md

 3. Use the navigation menu to switch between the different calculators.

-4. Input the necessary values and click the "Calculate" (In finnish = Laske) button to perform the calculation.
+4. Input the necessary values and click the "Calculate" (in finnish = Laske) button to perform the calculation.

 [Feel free to try it with your mobile device also!](https://www.youtube.com/watch?v=uRYHX4EwYYA)